SkepX/SkepX/README.md

 <br>
 <p>

-- 🔭 Co-founder of Skryptlabs.org
-- 🚀 Product and Tech Lead Rarety.io
+- 🚀 Research and IO at GravityX Capital
 - 💻 Ex-Penetration testing Intern at Virtually Testing foundation
 - 💬 Cyber Security Ex-Intern at GPCSSI'21
 - 👨‍💻 Plutus Pioneer at InputOutput HK